sashakosti/sashakosti/README.md

 ## 🧾 Arcane Metrics

+> ⚠️ Disclaimer: All metrics were generated using the `arcane-metrics.sh` script during a thunderstorm.

 | Spell Component           | Value                                 |
 |--------------------------|----------------------------------------|
 | Total Repositories       | 🗃️ `42` (The Answer)                   |